 Of course, ART isn’t the only way for you to become a parent, and looking into alternatives such as adoption is also essential to take into account before a final decision regarding ART is made.
 An experienced family law attorney can help you understand all of your parentage options.

 Once you have considered all of the above, you may be able to better understand which route makes the most sense for you and your family.
 If you are considering ART, understanding the legal implications of your decisions is extremely important.
-The lawyers at Haas Tharrington can give you advice on your rights and obligations under various agreements, facilitate communication between parties, and help with administrative functions of your ART journey.
+The lawyers at Haas & Associates can give you advice on your rights and obligations under various agreements, facilitate communication between parties, and help with administrative functions of your ART journey.
 If you would like a confidential consultation, call us today at 919-783-9669.